lasellers/algorithms/README.md

 To actually interactivly run them though, you have to install Jupyter first alnog with Python.
 It's not difficult.
 See: https://jupyter.org/install

 ## Versions
+* v1.0 Oct 9th 2020.
-* v1.0 Initial seed.
+Initial seed.
 Gathering algs from various places I've worked on before.
 Still not very well organized.
 For the next v1.1 though will go through and settle on a style and format, as well as cleanup several of the algs that have issues still.

+Years ago I wrote a C++ app called Pathfinder2D which used various algs to find shortest paths in a 2d map.
+(Think pathfinding for 2D games.)
+I ... think I can reenvision that for one of these notes books.
+Might just do that.